- UCAS course code

 - Intercultural awareness, understanding and competence

-- Summarise information from different sources, reconstructing arguments and accounts in a coherent presentation
+Ability to summarise information from different sources in the target language, reconstructing arguments and accounts in a coherent presentation.

-- Use language creatively and precisely for a range of purposes and audiences
+Capacity to use language creatively and precisely for a range of purposes and audiences.

-- Engage with and interpret layers of meaning within texts and other cultural products
+Ability to engage with and interpret layers of meaning within texts and other cultural products.

-- Organise and present ideas within the framework of a structured and reasoned argument
+Capability to contextualise from a variety of perspectives and organise and present ideas within the framework of a structured and reasoned argument.

-- Use and present material in the target language in written and oral forms in a clear and effective manner
+Capacity to use and present material in the target language in written and oral forms in a clear and effective manner.

-- Access electronic resources and use information and communication technologies (ICT) appropriately
+Access resources and use information and communication technologies (ICT) appropriately.

 Transferable skills and personal qualities

-- The ability to work creatively and flexibly with others as part of a team
+Ability to work creatively and flexibly with others as part of a team.

 - Analytical skills